GrahamDumpleton/wrapt/docs/decorators.rst

 A universal decorator is one that can be applied to different types of functions and can adjust automatically based on what is being decorated.

-For exapmple, the decorator may be able to be used on both a normal function and an instance method, thereby avoiding the need to create two separate decorators to be used in each case.
+For example, the decorator may be able to be used on both a normal function and an instance method, thereby avoiding the need to create two separate decorators to be used in each case.